 Going on a safari is an incredible experience, and one of the best ways to remember everything you saw is to take pictures.

 But safari photography is different than snapping a picture with your smartphone.
-We’ve put together these five tips to help you take the best pictures during your safari.
+We’ve put together these ten tips to help you take the best pictures during your safari.

 So let’s get started!

 - 1. Bring the Right Gear and Learn How to Use It